Okikiola-Michael/random_forest_lulc/RF_Sentinel.md

   1. Bands 12, 11, and 4 for urban,
   2. Bands 4, 3, and 2 for Natural Color;
   3. Bands 11, 8, and 4 for Vegetation Analysis;
-  4. Band 8, 4, and 3 for color infrared.
+  4. Bands 8, 4, and 3 for color infrared.

 ```javascript
 // Visualization parameter using the natural color band combination